Lizzie Marvelly: Social commentary

 In May 2015, Marvelly launched Villainesse, a feminist website for young women.
 In September that year she launched the first Villainesse project, "#MyBodyMyTerms", a global campaign to spark conversation about sexual violence, victim-blaming, revenge porn and consent.

 From January 2016 to April 2020, she wrote a regular column in the New Zealand Herald where she commented on social issues.
 In a February 2017 column she criticised the conservative Christian lobby group Family First New Zealand for opposing transgender individuals for using toilets not reflecting the sex of their birth.
 In 2015, Marvelly was a finalist of the Wintec Press Club's Best Writer in New Zealand Award.

-Museum career
+Career outside music

 In July 2020 she was appointed the director of Rotorua Museum.
 She stepped down from this role in December 2021.
+In 2024, she was appointed Chief Executive of GirlGuiding New Zealand.

 Personal life

 In May 2018, Marvelly revealed publicly that she was bisexual.
 She had earlier come out to friends, then her family, then colleagues.
 She said that while 'it shouldn't be a big deal' in 2018, it had not been easy.
 'I didn't know I was bi until my early 20s.
 I didn't know if the people I loved would be okay with it.
 'I'm a very private person when it comes to my personal life, and I didn't know whether I could deal with the scrutiny of having my sexuality highlighted in the media.'
 In mid-2021, Marvelly announced with her partner on Instagram that she was pregnant with her first child.
+Marvelly announced the birth of her daughter on Twitter (now X) in early 2022.